wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click the **Advanced** link.
 1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select **Enable** or **Disable**.

+### Register Additional Amazon Web Services

+After you set up the AWS integration with the Role ARN, you can additionally register more Amazon Web services.

+1. In Wavefront, click **Integrations** on the taskbar.
+1. In the Featured section, click the **Amazon Web Services** tile.
+1. Click the **Setup** tab.
+1. Click the **Advanced** link.
+1. In the Cloud Integration page, click **Add Amazon Web Services** and select an option:
+   * To register an AWS Metrics+ service, select **Register AWS Metrics+**, and configure the following integration properties:

+      1. **Name** -- Name to identify the integration.
+      2. **Role ARN** -- Role ARN from Amazon account.

+   * To register a CloudTrail service, select **Register CloudTrail**, and configure the following integration properties:

+      1. **Name** - Name to identify the integration.
+      2. **Role ARN** -- Role ARN from Amazon account.
+      3. **Bucket Name** -- The S3 bucket that contains CloudTrail logs.

+         In AWS, go to **CloudTrail** &gt;**Trails** to see the bucket name.

+      4. **Prefix** -- A log file prefix specified when you created the CloudTrail.

+         The default prefix is `AWSLogs`.
+If you use a custom prefix, you must put it here without using a forward slashes.

+      5. **Region** -- AWS Region where the CloudTrail logs reside.

+   * To register a CloudWatch service, select **Register CloudWatch**, and configure the following integration properties:

+      1. **Name** -- Name to identify the integration.
+      2. **Role ARN** -- Role ARN from Amazon account.
+      3. Allow Lists and Service Refresh Rate -- see [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

+1. Click **Save**.
+The selected integrations are created and added to the Cloud Integrations list.

 ## Giving Wavefront Global Read-Only Access

 Data flows from AWS to Wavefront only if the account has the required access.
 You have several options: